noway/labels-nanogpt/README.md

 - BPE-like tokenizer, vocab_size 1024
 - labels are word commonality based + character "type" ([digit, typography, emoji, special, etc](toker.py#L249))

-## original hypothesis
+## original hypothesis & findings

-The original hypothesis is that the label embedding model must increase eval performance over no labels.
+The original hypothesis was that the label embedding model must increase eval performance over no labels.
 This has been proven false - label embedding model has slightly better/worse eval performance, overall mixed.
-On the other hand, having a label on every second token does increase eval performance.
+On the other hand, having a label on every second token (`with_labels`) does increase eval performance for the comparable hyperparameters.
 The intuition here is that the extra token is a chance for the model to "think".

 ## caveats

-The model may be memorizing the substraction result from the dataset, thus becoming more of a recall test rather than calculation test.
-Although there are instances where the model gets the result right that is not in the dataset.
+- The model may be memorizing the substraction result from the dataset, thus becoming more of a recall test rather than calculation test.
+Although there are instances where the model gets the result right that's not in the dataset.
+- No optimal hyperparameter search was done.